LeoPlatform/rstreams/content/rstreams-node-sdk/sdk-apis/_index.en.md

 formatting it as a line to put in a CSV file which it outputs to the next pipe stream step

 # Sink Stream Functions
-These function create a sink for you, the last step in a pipe.
+RStreams Node SDK functions that create a sink for you, the last step in a pipe.

 [Load Function](./sink-streams/load)
 : A function that creates a sink that takes in an upstream event and pushes it to an RStreams queue on the bus